pieterjandesmedt/vite-et-reves/content/captains-log/2020-07-23-island-tour.md

 {{< two-images src1="IMG_0660.jpg" alt1="Chocolate factory" ratio1="3x2" src2="IMG_0656.jpg" alt2="Mmmmmmmm.
 Sweet, sweet chocolate" ratio2="3x2" >}}

 Then we were off again to see the old airport.
 On 25 October 1983, US marines landed nearby by helicopter and "captured" Pearls Airport during the invasion of Grenada.
 The marines seized two parked aircraft.

 One was a Cubana Airlines turboprop which had arrived the day before from Havana with two high-level Cuban officials.
 The plane was supposed to stay for a day, but never left again.
 No idea what happened to the officials.
+They probably shrugged it off and headed to the nearest rum shack.

 The other was an agricultural spray plane, a gift to Grenada from the Soviet Union.
 Both airplanes are still there, quietly rusting away, silent witnesses af Grenada's sometimes tumultuous past.

-The landing strip is now mainly used by youths for racing, which Mr. Cutty gave a live demonstration of.
+The landing strip is now mainly used by youths for amateur drag racing, which Mr. Cutty gave a live demonstration of.
 It's also --- possibly --- used by the odd nightly drug plane arriving from Venezuela.

 {{< two-images src1="IMG_0666.jpg" alt1="Abandoned plane" ratio1="3x2" src2="IMG_0664.jpg" alt2="The airport's duty free shop" ratio2="3x2" >}}